mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-restore.en.md

 !!! danger
     **Please do not copy this script to another location.**

+!!! warning
+    To restore a backup on a new system, **mailcow must be initialized and running!** Therefore, reinstall mailcow according to the instructions and wait to proceed with the restoration until mailcow is up and running in an empty state.

 !!! danger "Danger for older installations"
     Before restoring your mailcow system on a new server and a clean mailcow-dockerized folder, please check if the value `MAILDIR_SUB` is set in your mailcow.conf.
 If this value is not set, do not set it in your new mailcow or remove it, otherwise **NO** emails will be displayed.
 Dovecot loads emails from the mentioned subfolder of the Maildir volume under `$DOCKER_VOLUME_PATH/mailcowdockerized_vmail-vol-1` and if there is any change compared to the original state, no emails will be available there.